-Welcoming a baby is a cause for celebration, but working out all the logistics can seem like a daunting challenge — especially if the child is your first.
+Welcoming a baby is a cause for celebration, but working out all the logistics of a birth plan can seem like a daunting challenge — especially if it’s your first child.

 A birth plan can ease that anxiety and help you navigate the ups and downs of labor and delivery, says Heather Havener, MD, OB-GYN on the medical staff at Methodist Mansfield Medical Center.
 It’s a blueprint of sorts detailing your healthcare preferences, including where you’ll deliver the baby, who will assist you, which medications you’ll accept during labor, and so much more.